-In Figure 3 the partitioning of the lungs into smaller blocks (size 16x16 pixels in the image) for further detailed texture analysis can be seen.
-A block is taken into account if three edges are inside of the area marked by the expert or automatically segmented by the system.
-These lung blocks are stored as references together with the original image.
-This avoids artifacts of the filters that can occur due to missing border pixels as we can take into account the entire block environment.
+In Figure 3 you can see the partitioning of the lungs into smaller blocks (currently of size 16x16 pixels) for further detailed texture analysis.
+A block is taken into account if it is by more than 80% inside of an area marked by the expert or automatically segmented by the system.
+These small lung blocks are stored as references together with the original image.
+This avoids artifacts of the filters that can occur due to missing border pixels because we can take into account the entire block environment.

-Figure 2: Partitioning of lung tissue into small blocks for feature extraction and classification.
-The framework is designed to facilitate finding the optimal block size for analysis and classification.
+Figure 3: The partitioning of the lung tissue into small blocks for classification and feature extraction.
+The framework is designed to facilitate finding the optimal size of these blocks for analysis and classification, which has not yet been explored.
 From each block we extract and store the following visual features:

-- average grey level, standard deviation, skewness, kurtosis and min-max of the grey levels; - · grey level histogram using 32 grey levels; - features derived from co-occurrence matrices (four directions, two distances); - · responses of Gabor filters in four directions and at three scales; - Run length after thresholding and other features based on mathematical morphology.
+- average grey level and standard deviation of the grey levels in the block; - grey level histogram using 16 grey levels; - features derived from co-occurrence matrices (four directions, two distances); - responses of Gabor filters in four directions and at three scales; - Tamura texture features.

-A small number of grey levels in the histogram is sufficient for this kind of classification as has been shown in image retrieval applications.
+The small number of grey levels in the histogram is sufficient for this kind of classification as has been shown in image retrieval applications, where small numbers of grey levels perform often better for retrieval.